Enhancing Large Vision Language Models with Self-Training on Image Comprehension: Problem Setting and Preliminaries

 where $\xb\sim\cD$ is sampled from a given distribution $\cD$ and the KL regularization term prevents the new model $p_{\btheta}$ from deviating too much from the reference model $p_{\mathrm{ref}}$, with $\lambda>0$ as the regularization parameter.
-Training the reward function is challenging in practice, but direct preference optimization (DPO)~\citep{rafailov2023direct} simplifies this process using a predefined preference dataset $S_{\text{pref}}=\big\{(\xb^{(i)},\yb^{(i)}_w,\yb^{(i)}_l)\big\}_{i\in[N]}$, where $\yb^{(i)}_w$ denotes the preferred response and $\yb^{(i)}_l$ denotes the dispreferred response given the same prompt $\xb^{(i)}$.
-The objective function is then formulated as
+This objective is typically optimized using online RL algorithms~\citep{schulman2017proximal, ahmadian2024back}.
+However, these algorithms are often computationally intensive, requiring reward model training and sampling from the policy model in training.
+Direct preference optimization (DPO)~\citep{rafailov2023direct} simplifies this process by defining an implicit reward model with the policy and reference model.
+Instead of training a separate reward model, DPO directly optimizes the policy model on the preference dataset.
+The corresponding objective function is:

 where $\ell(t)= \log(1+\exp(-t))$ is the logistic loss function and $\btheta_{\mathrm{ref}}$ is the reference model.